-Every driver wants to ensure their car will last as long as possible, but in order to keep it lasting for a while, you’re going to encounter the replacement of some parts.
+Every driver wants to ensure that their car will last as long as possible, but in order to keep it lasting for a while, you’re going to encounter the replacement of some parts.

 Some of the most critical components of tie rods include:

-The main purpose of tie rods and their associated parts are to control the front tires with the operation of the steering wheel.
+The main purpose of tie rods and their associated parts is to control the front tires with the operation of the steering wheel.
 Essentially, they assist in the control of the steering system.
 Therefore, it’s crucial that these components are kept in peak condition.

 As with all car components, proper maintenance and care is vital to the health of your vehicle.
 When your oil is changed, you’ll want to make sure your tie rod has been cleaned and greased, as well, to help extend its longevity.